 Ask your doctor to prescribe generic drugs

-While there are some instances in which brand-name drugs are medically necessary, in most cases lower-cost generic drugs will do just as well to treat your condition.
+While there are some instances in which brand-name drugs may be medically necessary, in most cases lower-cost generic drugs may do just as well to treat your condition.
+According to the Food and Drug Administration (FDA) generic prescription drugs are the same as brand name prescription drugs in dosage form, safety, strength, route of administration, quality, performance characteristics and intended use.
 Unfortunately, some doctors do not consider the prices of medications when they write prescriptions.
-That's why it's up to you so speak up when your doctor gives you a new prescription.
+That’s why it’s up to you so speak up when your doctor gives you a new prescription.
 Do not be afraid to talk with your doctor or your pharmacist to find out whether there is a generic drug that could also be right for you.
 Some Medicare Part D plans offer copayments as low as $0 when you use generic drugs, so asking your doctor to prescribe generics could make a big difference to your budget.

 Consider using a mail-order pharmacy for long-term medications

 If your plan offers a mail-order pharmacy in its network, you should compare the costs of using mail order with using a retail pharmacy.
-Not only is mail order convenient if you're taking medications on a long-term basis, but mail-order pharmacies often cost significantly less than a retail pharmacy.
-For example, with some plans, you may be able to get a 3-month supply of drugs by mail for the same price as a 1-month supply at a retail pharmacy.
+Not only is mail order convenient if you’re taking medications on a long-term basis, but mail-order pharmacies may cost significantly less than a retail pharmacy.
 Most plans that provide a mail-order pharmacy also offer free standard shipping for this service.

 Review your eligibility for Medicare’s Extra Help program